 4.)
 This will take you to the Library Resources page

 The Reference Librarians offer library orientation tours and instruction sessions to prepare students for research assignments.
 These are offered for both day and evening classes and can be specialized to meet class needs.
 Faculty may arrange for library instruction by speaking to a librarian or by leaving a message at extension 6382.
 The library also offers an individualized library course for students who would like to receive one unit of credit while learning how to use the library on their own.

 Faculty may place reading material on reserve at the circulation desk for students.
 The types of circulation available are one week, two days, and library use only.
 Please give one week’s notice for preparing the items for reserve, especially at the beginning of the semester.
 Contact the circulation desk at extension 6482.

 Textbooks Available in the Library

-The Library has two Textbook Lending Library Collections: the Reserve Textbook Bank and the Faith George Lending Library.
-The Reserve Textbook Bank is a non-circulating collection while the Faith George Lending Library circulates to students for the semester.
+The Library has two Textbook Lending Library Collections: the Reserve Textbooks and the Faith George Lending Library.
+The Reserve Textbooks are a non-circulating collection while the Faith George Lending Library circulates to students for the semester.